rohitgeddam/FindMyRoomie/README.md

 ### Flake8 - Code Linting:

-We are using Flake8 for linting and syntax checking, and it is performed by `Linting.yml.
+We are using Flake8 for linting and syntax checking, and it is performed by `Linting.yml`.
 For more information about Flake8, please provide visit this [link](https://medium.com/python-pandemonium/what-is-flake8-and-why-we-should-use-it-b89bd78073f2).
-Use flake8 before you push code to GitHub. config file present in `setup.cfg`
+Use flake8 before you push code to GitHub. </br>
+Config file present in `setup.cfg`.

 ```
 flake8 <directory>